shirograhm/riot-items-tfm2/workshop_desc.md

 3. Start the simulated match!

 Builds are saved automatically when changed to [b]item-builds.json[/b] as you make them, so they carry across sessions.
 Click [b]Save Item Builds[/b] to run a manual save.

+[h1] Smart Builds [/h1]
+The Build Editor footer has a toggle, [b]Enforce Smart Builds[/b], on by default.
+It cleans up what the AI picks.
+Any of these is swapped for another final item of the same category:
+- a duplicate item
+- a second Grievous Wounds item
+- a crit item that would push the build past 100% crit chance (crit from item passives counts as fully stacked)
+- a support item (except Protoplasm Harness) on any champion not playing the support role
+- an item the champion doesn't scale with: attack, attack speed or crit with no ability power on an AP champion, or ability power alone on an AD champion.
+Hybrid champions, hybrid items, and support items in the support role are left alone.
+Champions from other mods are covered too, using the AD/AP tags from their own files.

+It also sets the order the AI buys its items in.
+Items that get stronger the longer you own them are bought first: Heartsteel, Yun Tal Wildarrows, Hubris, Feral Flare, Grez's Spectral Lantern and Collector.
+Items that scale off stats from the rest of the build are bought last: Riftmaker, Overlord's Bloodmail, Atma's Reckoning, Protector's Vow, Cloak of Starry Night, Rabadon's Deathcap, Deathblade, Infinity Edge and Lord Dominik's Regards.

+Items you pin in the editor are never overridden.
+The AI's picks make way for them instead (for example, the AI won't also build an item you pinned elsewhere in the build).
+Switch the toggle to [b]Allow Any Builds[/b] to let the AI roam free.

+[h1] Item Stats [/h1]
+The in-game Statistics screen has an [b]Item Stats[/b] tab showing each item's games, wins, losses, win rate, playrate and first-item rate across the matches in your save.
+Click a column heading to sort by it, and filter by class, tier or lane.

 [h1] Planned Features [/h1]
 - More support items.